4 Statistical methods for replication assessment

 4.6.1 Replication effect within the original CI

-• The original study is assumed to be a reliable estimation
+• Assumes the original study provides a reliable estimate

 z_orig <- 2